-There’s a deadly disease that stops some dogs from being able to swallow food.
+There’s a deadly disease that stops some dogs from being able to swallow food and water.
 It often shows up when they’re puppies.

 Knowing about it so you can take early action could be a lifesaver for your puppy.

-This congenital disease is called megaesophagus.
+This congenital disease is megaesophagus.
 It’s a very sad and serious problem for your dog.

-I’m going to tell you what to watch for … and what to do if your dog gets it.
+I’m going to tell you what to watch for … and what to do if your dog gets congenital megaesophagus.

 The esophagus is the pathway for food from your dog’s mouth down into the stomach.
 It’s a hollow, distensible muscular tube … that propels the food with a wave of contraction of the muscular layers.

-Megaesophagus (ME) is a when the muscles of the esophagus lose tone and motility.
+Megaesophagus (ME) is when the muscles of the esophagus lose tone and motility.

 This usually results in the esophagus enlarging or stretching … and regurgitation of swallowed food.
 It’s not vomiting.
 There is no retching or effort.
 The food just falls back out with gravity.
 It never reaches the stomach at all.